 In this new role, Davis anticipates having meaningful engagement on anti-Black racism with members of the LA&PS community throughout the year.
 She can be reached confidentially through this form.

-Professor Andrea Davis, who has had a long career of teaching, research and community engagement in Black Diasporic Studies, and has completed a five-year term as Chair of the Department of Humanities, will serve in the special advisor role from September 1, 2020 until August 31, 2021.
+Professor Andrea Davis, who has had a long career of teaching, research and community engagement in Black Diasporic Studies, and has completed a five-year term as department chair, will serve in the special advisor role from September 1, 2020 until August 31, 2021.
 She brings a wealth of knowledge and insight to this important advisory position.
 Her visionary work in the foundation of the Black Canadian Studies Certificate, and her cutting edge scholarship, including her new book, Horizon, Sea, Sound: A Cultural Critique of the Nation, forthcoming from Northwestern University Press, are just some of her accomplishments.

 - Reporting to the dean and providing guidance and input on questions related to race and equity, and anti-Black racism specifically;